 We are currently commercializing XHANCE for the treatment of nasal polyps and intend to seek FDA approval for a follow-on indication of XHANCE for the treatment of chronic sinusitis.
-Currently, Nasonex, marketed by Merck, is the only other branded drug therapy approved by the FDA for the treatment of nasal polyps.
-A generic version of Nasonex, mometasone furoate monohydrate, was approved by the FDA for, among other indications, the treatment of nasal polyps and launched in 2016.
-In addition, Beconase AQ, which is an INS marketed by GlaxoSmithKline, is indicated for the prophylaxis of nasal polyps after surgical resection, while SINUVA is a commercially available corticosteroid-eluting implant indicated for the treatment of nasal polyps in adult patients who have had ethmoid sinus surgery that can be placed in the ethmoid sinus under endoscopic visualization for up to 90 days.
+Currently, Nasonex[TM], marketed by Merck, is the only other branded drug therapy approved by the FDA for the treatment of nasal polyps.
+A generic version of NasonexTM, mometasone furoate monohydrate, was approved by the FDA for, among other indications, the treatment of nasal polyps and launched in 2016.
+In addition, Beconase AQTM, which is an INS marketed by GlaxoSmithKline, is indicated for the prophylaxis of nasal polyps after surgical resection, while SINUVATM is a commercially available corticosteroid-eluting implant indicated for the treatment of nasal polyps in adult patients who have had ethmoid sinus surgery that can be placed in the ethmoid sinus under endoscopic visualization for up to 90 days.
 We are not aware of any drug product approved for the treatment of chronic sinusitis.
-In addition to competition from Nasonex and Beconase AQ, we will also need to differentiate XHANCE from other products and treatments identified in current clinical practice guidelines for the treatment of chronic rhinosinusitis with and without nasal polyps.
+In addition to competition from NasonexTM and Beconase AQTM, we will also need to differentiate XHANCE from other products and treatments identified in current clinical practice guidelines for the treatment of chronic rhinosinusitis with and without nasal polyps.
 Such products and treatments include the use of nasal rinses, decongestants, over-the-counter and prescription INS products, oral steroids, antibiotics, and sinus surgery and other procedures, including functional endoscopic sinus surgery, balloon sinus dilation and steroid-releasing sinus implants.
-In addition, several monoclonal antibodies are in clinical development or have been developed for the treatment of nasal polyps, including omalizumab, benralizumab, and mepolizumab.
-In June 2019, the FDA approved DUPIXENT (dupilumab) as an add-on maintenance treatment (to an intranasal steroid) in adult patients with inadequately controlled chronic rhinosinusitis with nasal polyposis.
-In December 2019, Roche announced the FDA's acceptance of a supplemental Biologics License Application (sBLA) for omalizumab for the treatment of nasal polyps in adult patients with inadequate response to intranasal corticosteroids.
+In addition, several monoclonal antibodies are in clinical development or have been developed for the treatment of nasal polyps, including benralizumab, and mepolizumab.
+In June 2019, the FDA approved DUPIXENTTM (dupilumab) as an addon maintenance treatment (to an intranasal steroid) in adult patients with inadequately controlled chronic rhinosinusitis with nasal polyposis.
+In November 2020, the FDA approved XOLAIR[TM] add-on maintenance treatment of nasal polyps in adult patients with inadequate response to nasal corticosteroids.
 In addition, there are new small molecules, including fevipiprant, being developed for the treatment of nasal polyps, that are also believed to inhibit specific pathways of inflammation present in nasal polyps.
-If we are unable to achieve significant differentiation for XHANCE against these other products and treatments, including on the basis of efficacy, safety and tolerability profile, reliability, convenience of administration, price and reimbursement, the opportunity for XHANCE to be commercialized successfully would be adversely affected.
+If we are unable to achieve significant differentiation for

+XHANCE against these other products and treatments, including on the basis of efficacy, safety and tolerability profile, reliability, convenience of administration, price and reimbursement, the opportunity for XHANCE to be commercialized successfully would be adversely affected.